• Skip to primary navigation

 Variations & Substitutions

-• Raspberry Rosette Cake – Swap the strawberry compote for raspberry compote for a tangier flavor.
+• Raspberry rosette cake – Swap the strawberry compote for raspberry compote for a tangier flavor.

 Recipe Questions

-Can I make the cake ahead of time?
+Can I make this rosette cake ahead of time?

-What piping tip should I use for the roses?
+What piping tip is best for rosettes?

-Can I freeze the cake?
+Can I freeze this cake?

-• Strawberry Macarons
+• Strawberry layer cake

 Print